Hi, Please feel free to comment on or share a post! All posts are by Joanne (unless the post mentions otherwise).

 Dear disability, dance and media arts communities,

-The InterdepenDance Collective is looking for volunteers who are sighted, hearing and who speak, to help increase access to dance.
-We invite you to learn to create (amateur) audio descriptions for (fantastic!) dance video excerpts.
+The InterdepenDance Collective is looking for volunteers to help increase access to dance.

 Currently there are very few audio described dance videos on the internet, even among dance companies who aim to be inclusive and accessible.

-Do you have at least 5 hours available, either sometime between January 17- January 24, OR anytime in the next few months?
+Do you have at least 6 hours available sometime in 2020?
 We’re looking for people to record audio descriptions of key visual elements of dance videos sometime this year.
 As we are collaborating online, colleagues beyond the island are warmly invited, and encouraged, to join in.

 There are different approaches available for describing dance.
 Some examples are: narrating physical actions, metaphor, poetry, storytelling, multiple people’s voices to each represent a different dancer, soundscapes, layering of different styles, and option of tactile describing (in person at events).
 There are examples from Kinetic Light, as well as All Bodies Dance Project and VocalEye’s Translations project, of different describing techniques in the resources section below.

-Each person creating a description can use the style/s that seem to fit with a particular video, or that they are most comfortable with.
+Each person or team creating a description can use the style/s that seem to fit with a particular video, or that they are most comfortable with.

 Here is an ideal context for adding audio description to videos:

-- Raise funds to hire the video’s main artist or dancer, as well as artistic consultants from blind and disability communities, to co-create the descriptions.
+Raise funds to hire the video’s main artist or dancer, as well as artistic consultants from blind and disability communities, to co-create the audio description.

-- If this is not possible, could collaborate in pairs or as a small group on a draft audio description, choosing a video that resonates with the experiences or identities of the people present, and pay consultants to review and recommend edits to the description.
+If this is not possible, could collaborate in pairs or as a small group on a draft audio description, and pay consultants to review and recommend edits to the description.

-- If funds are not available, then create a draft audio description and share it with the collaborative describing email list inviting feedback.
+If funds are not available to pay consultants, then create a draft audio description and share it with the collaborative describing email list inviting feedback.